ihreapotheken/IA-SDK-iOS/Docs/IACardLink.md

 [here](resources/LocalizableNFC.xcstrings)

 ## Authentication key
-Use `IASDK.configuration.apiKey'.
+Use `IASDK.configuration.apiKey`.
 Do not use `CardLink.authenticationKey`.

 ## Configuration
 Configuration object serves as a input to the CardLink SDK.
 It is used in CardLink.start function.